ikunetwork/WhitePaper/README.md

 ### IKU Scales at Low Cost

 The current legacy model is costly as we explained above.
-IKU on the other hand can scale cost as IKU addresses a ~ $10 - $100  million requirement per medicine approval (redeveloping generic) vs. ~ $2.6B patent NME market per medicine approval (NME).
+IKU on the other hand can scale cost as IKU addresses a ~ $10 - $100  million requirement per redeveloped medicine approval vs. ~ $2.6B requirement per NME medicine approval .
 Figure F compares this for better context:

 **Figure F: IKU Scales at Low Cost**

 <img width="900" alt="IKU Scales at Low Cost" src="https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Scales.png">
-~30 medicines (~5% of all ongoing R&D at all times) are approved by the FDA annually at a ~$5.2B Total Average R&D Spend per Year, but IKU is epected to address ~180 at a fraction of the cost, as the FDA approval for non-patents is ~30%.
-The expectation is for IKU to be up to 14x more efficient in addressing and funding redevelopment of generics.
+~30 medicines (~5% of all ongoing R&D at all times) are approved by the FDA annually at a ~$5.2B Total Average R&D Spend per Year, but IKU is epected to address ~180 approved medicines at a fraction of the cost, as the FDA approval for redeveloping is ~30%.
+The expectation is for IKU to be up to 84x more efficient in addressing and funding redevelopment of generics (up to 14x less expensive * 6x more medicines).

 ### Token and License